gipstech/mdk_examples/README.md

-# GiPStech Mobile Development Kit Example Applications
+# GiPStech MDK Example Applications

-Here you will find a variety of sample apps demonstrating how to use the GiPStech MDK.
+Here you will find a variety of sample apps demonstrating how to use the GiPStech Mobile Development Kit.

 These sample applications are not intended to be compiled or executed as-is, since the GiPStech Development Key has not been provided.
 The key can be requested by contacting GiPStech through the official website: [www.gipstech.com](https://www.gipstech.com).